-Optimizely CMS is based on Microsoft technology and uses Internet Information Services (IIS) as web server, and .NET Framework and ASP.NET as a web development platform.
+Optimizely CMS is based on Microsoft technology and uses and .NET 5 and ASP.NET Core as a web development platform.
 Optimizely uses the SQL Server relational database.
 On top of that, Optimizely has a framework API used by all products in the Optimizely platform.

 In this topic